amomen9/SQLServer-DBA-Tools/Send Formatted Excel File with Email/README.md

-# Send an Email with a Conditionally Formatted Spreadsheet File Attached
+# Send an Email with a Generated Conditionally Formatted Spreadsheet File Attached

 Sample photo: